Penetration Testing Policy

 Auth0 requires that:

-- You understand that your tenant will be moved between environments during testing.
-Auth0 will move your tenant from the stable environment to the preview environment before the testing commences.
-Auth0 will then return your tenant to the stable environment once the testing period ends.
-Note that while your tenant is on the preview environment it may receive updates more rapidly.
+You understand that your tenant will be moved between environments during testing.
+Auth0 will move your tenant from the Production environment to the Preview environment before the testing commences.
+Auth0 will then return your tenant to the Production environment once the testing period ends.
+Note that while your tenant is on the Preview environment it may receive updates more rapidly.

 You may not conduct any load testing (such as Denial of Service testing) per the load testing policy.